+Instructor: Kristin Guertin, PhD

+Time: 12:00 - 3:00 PM

-Instructor:Kristin Guertin, PhDTime:12:00 - 3:00 PMMode/Location:Hybrid/U3071 A/B, 195 Farmington Ave.
+Mode/Location: Hybrid/U3071 A/B, 195 Farmington Ave.

-PUBH 5497-F06Leadership Education in Neurodevelopmental and related Disabilities(11176)(LEND) Seminar IUConn Health Farmington
+PUBH 5497-F06 Leadership Education in Neurodevelopmental and related Disabilities (LEND) Seminar I (1058)

+UConn Health Farmington

 This is the first of a 2-seminar sequence that is part of an interdisciplinary leadership training program aimed at improving the health of infants, children and adolescents who have, or are at risk for developing, neurodevelopmental and other related disabilities, with an emphasis on autism spectrum disorders.
-Lecturers include experts from different disciplinary teamwork, and across the country.
+Lecturers include experts from different disciplines from UConn and across the country.
 Topics include the following: cultural competency, family-centered care, interdisciplinary teamwork, service integration, community-based organization, disability policy and advocacy, etc. This seminar is open to Leadership Education in Neurodevelopmental and related Disabilities (LEND) trainees.
 Instructor consent and permission number required.

-Instructor:Mary Beth Bruder, PhDTime:8:30 - 4:30 PMMode/Location:In Person/UCEDD Conference Room, Suite 173 The Exchange, 270 Farmington Ave.
+Instructor: Mary Beth Bruder, PhD Time: 8:30 - 4:30 PM Mode/Location: In Person/UCEDD Conference Room, Suite 173 The Exchange, 270 Farmington Ave.